dalesgit/logseq/pages/Module 2 session 1.md

 	- Craig in a merging church situation
 	- Danny called to serve at a church in York, SC
 - Music
+  collapsed:: true
 	- "Official Ignatian Prayer (self-offering) by St. Louis Jesuits "Take Lord Receive".
+LS was excited when they arrived on the scene in 60's
-L -
+-